photo of a kitchen drawer with a hodgepodge of random kitchen tools

 Chaos space, found!

 Similarly, every kitchen needs a chaos drawer.
 Mine is pictured above.
-I formulated my chaos space theory many years ago, and generally I actually plan for the chaos drawer.
-In this case, it formed organically though in reverse.
+I formulated my chaos space theory many years ago, and generally I even plan for the chaos drawer.
+In this case, it formed organically, though in reverse.
 The previous owner left a lot of odds-and-ends in many of the drawers in the kitchen.
 There were several chaotic drawers.
 Over time, we cleaned them out but — as I believe is inescapable — one magnificent Chaos Drawer remained.

 —2p

-← previous|next →
+← previous||random||next →